laudep/ItemCatalog/README.md

 # Item Catalog

 A web application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Everyone can view the catalog.
 Registered users are able to post, edit and delete their own items.

 ## About